Uberi/University-Notes/ECON101/ECON101.md

 Example: speeding tickets give a negative incentive against speeding, which goes against the social interest.

 If an economy is operating on the PPF, one good cannot be produced without giving up another.
 So as the marginal benefit of a good or service decreases, its marginal cost increases.
 If they are equal, we say that the economy is working at **allocative efficiency**.
 This is where the graphs of marginal cost and benefit intersect.
+This is efficient because the most possible people get access to the good, while each one enjoys a benefit.

 For example, at allocative efficiency, the pizzas would be worth a number of colas such that if more pizzas were produced, they would not be worth the cola foregone, and if more colas were produced, they would not be worth the pizza foregone.